-Dream Boathouse – For the most authentic converted greek syrmata this cosy boathouse is perfect for a couple wanting to relax in a peaceful village and do nothing all day but swim in the clear blue sea and eat olives and grapes by the handful.
+Blue Traditional Boathouse in Klima – For the most authentic converted greek syrmata this cosy boathouse is perfect for a couple wanting to relax in a peaceful village and do nothing all day but swim in the clear blue sea and eat olives and grapes by the handful.
 This property also has a little kitchen allowing you to make as much greek salad as you like.
 Check rates and availability here.

-Fisherman House – A similar set up to above, this converted syrmata is completely whitewashed and tastefully decorated.
+Turquoise Boathouse in Klima – A similar set up to the above, this converted syrmata is completely tastefully decorated.
 The view of the bedroom is divine not to mention the sea is on your doorstep.
 Who even needs a shower?
 Check rates and availability here.

 Plaka and Adamas are the main towns on Milos and there are plenty of accommodation options in both, from idyllic holiday rentals to boutique hotels.

-Faros Apartments – Located a little outside Adamas, the capital of Milos, this idyllic property is perfect for those with their own transportation.
+Haroto Suites – Located a little outside Plaka, this idyllic property is perfect for those with their own transportation.
 Here you’ll be able to rent spacious self-catering apartments with gorgeous views that go on for miles.
 From here to Klima it’s a 5-minute drive.
 Check rates and book here.